potato starch (katakuriko)or cornstarch for dusting

 Cover and refrigerate until later.

-Mix 100 g glutinous rice flour and 60 g white caster sugar together in a microwavable bowl.
+Mix 100 g glutinous rice flour and 60 g granulated sugar together in a microwavable bowl.

 Carefully peel back the plastic wrap.
-Use a spatula to scrape down the sides of the bowl and mix the cooked lumps into the rest of the mixture.
+Use a spatula to scrape down the sides of the bowl and mix well.
 Cover again and microwave for 2 minutes at 600W.

-Coat a tray or chopping board with cornstarch and use the spatula to scrape the gyuhi (mochi dough) out of the bowl and onto the starch.
+Dust a tray or cutting board with potato starch (katakuriko) and use the spatula to scrape the gyuhi (mochi dough) out of the bowl and onto the prepared surface.
+Sprinkle starch generously over the top.

-Sprinkle starch over the top of the mochi and roll it to 1cm thick.
-You can use your hands to stretch it or a rolling pin to roll it, just make sure to dust your chosen tools generously with starch.
-Cut the dough into equal pieces.
+Roll it about 1cm thick (not too thin).
+You can use your hands to stretch it or roll gently with a rolling pin, just make sure to dust your chosen tools generously with starch.
+Then cut the dough into equal pieces.

 Coat your hand with starch and place one piece of mochi in the center of your palm.
 Place an anko coated strawberry in the middle with the point facing down